Share and Spread the love

 Chickens can die after mating because it’s a physically straining and exhaustive exercise.
-The rooster can inflict wounds on the chick and exhaust her physically.
-If the chicken is affected by diseases, heat or dehydration she will be at high risk of dying from mating.
+The rooster can inflict wounds on the chick and physically exhaust it.
+If the chicken is affected by diseases, heat, or dehydration, she will be at high risk of dying from mating.

 There are many instances where people have reported that their chicken died soon after mating.
-When the days are longer with rising temperatures, the flock starts feeling pulled during the mating season.
+As the days grow longer and temperatures rise, the flock begins to feel a pull during the mating season.
 Roosters chasing the hens around the yard gives you an indication that baby chicks are on the way.

 Well, it’s not an easy question to answer because many aspects need to be considered.
 And, we have to look through the whole process of mating.
 So, is mating worth dying for?
-Let’s dig in straight to find out the exact reason for this kind of behaviour.
+Let’s dig straight in to find out the exact reason for this kind of behavior.

 Is it Necessary for Chickens to Mate?

 To begin with, mating is a kind of serious occupation for chickens.
 And, only the strong ones can survive.
-Therefore, many of the behaviours are driven by this fact.
-There are certain mechanics of mating when it comes to chickens.
+Therefore, many of the behaviors are driven by this fact.
+There are specific mechanics of mating when it comes to chickens.

-While most people are unaware of how chickens get involved in mating.
+While most people are unaware of how chickens mate.
 Or, why would they do that in the first place?
 Even if you are involved in the business of raising and breeding birds, you should know the process.

-And, learning about a few things could be helpful while you are raising them in your backyard.
-Being on the farm and watching your chickens mate is not an uncommon sight.
-However, chickens mate so much that sometimes it might create serious issues with your hens.
+Learning about a few things can be helpful while you are raising them in your backyard.
+Being on the farm and watching your chickens mate is a common sight.
+However, chickens mate so frequently that it can sometimes create serious issues with your hens.

-The situation gets much worse if there are many roosters around.
+The situation worsens significantly if there are many roosters present.
 The first thing you should know is that hens don’t need roosters to lay eggs.
-It is a natural phenomenon after they attain the right age.
+It is a natural phenomenon that occurs after they reach the right age.

 Why do Roosters Faint After Mating?